 Can I apply to more than one major at CMU?

 You apply to a specific college within CMU.
-Some schools allow you to list alternate choices, but each college evaluates applicants separately.
+Some schools allow alternate choices.

 Does switching majors at CMU affect admissions chances?